SERVING THE COMMUNITY FOR OVER 50 YEARS!

-Since 2006, HCC has sought to address the educational and entrepreneurial needs of the community, while maintaining a vast real property portfolio.
+Since 2006, HCC has sought to address the educational and entrepreneurial needs of the community while maintaining a vast real estate portfolio.

 Paramount to its successes, HCC continues to address the causes of personal and collective poverty – working tirelessly to ensure the long-term economic self-sufficiency of all residents.